xlab-si/emmy/README.md

     > This should only be used for connecting clients to emmy development server, where self-signed certificate is used.

-Moreover, the *protocolSubcommand* corresponds to a concrete crypto protocol that we want to demonstrate between emmy client and emmy server.
+Moreover, the *protocolSubcommand* corresponds to a concrete protocol that we want to demonstrate between emmy client and emmy server.
 You can list valid *protocolSubcommand* values by running

 ```bash
 $ emmy client --help